midnight1337/NLR/README.md

 ![Topology](/Pictures/topology.png)

-As you can see first you need to initialise connection with remote server which is jump hostname, to be able to connect to your target which is physical device connected to that VM with copper cable.
+As you can see, first you need to initialise connection with remote server which is jump hostname, to be able to connect to your target which is physical device connected to that VM with copper cable.
 After establishing both connections you can start using this tool.